CashlessSociety/docs/what-were-working-on/governance-dare-to-dao.md

 ## Credit given where credit's due

-"Cashless is an organisation of people building software and communities that run on top of that protocol."
+"Cashless is an organization of people building software and communities that run on top of that protocol."

 We seriously believe in creating things together and everyone getting value from it.
 We also seriously believe in everyone having the opportunity to lead what they build together.

 We're working hard alongside Commons experts, Token & DAO-heads to build a decentralized structure that supports this.